 Home automation protocols with flood sensors

 Freeze sensors detect when temperatures are close to freezing in your home so you can take action before damage occurs.
-The temperature that triggers the system varies, but it’s generally around 41°F. The sensor alerts you before temperatures hit freezing so your pipes don’t freeze, costing you thousands of dollars in repairs.
+The temperature that triggers the system varies, but it’s generally around 41°F. The sensor alerts you before temperatures hit freezing so your pipes don’t burst, saving you thousands of dollars in repairs.

 Where to install freeze sensors